Tanner throws 3 TDs, Nebraska rolls past Illinois 28-6 (Sep 29, 2017) | FOX Sports

 Tanner throws 3 TDs, Nebraska rolls past Illinois 28-6 (Sep 29, 2017)

+Last week, the Cornhuskers pulled out a back-and-forth victory against Rutgers.
+But on Friday, they were in total control.

-CHAMPAIGN, Ill.
-(AP) Quarterback Tanner Lee threw for 246 yards and three touchdowns, helping lead Nebraska to a 28-6 win over Illinois on Friday night.
+Entering the matchup, Tanner Lee led the FBS with nine interceptions and was held to 109 yards by the Scarlet Knights.
+Against Illinois, he threw for 246 yards and three touchdowns, helping lead Nebraska to a 28-6 win.

+”I think it’s coaching,” Lee said. ”The looks we were expecting the looks we got, the plays we were running were things we practiced all week at practice. .
+I’m glad that we got into a rhythm there.
+We just looked good.”

-The Cornhuskers (3-2, 2-0 Big Ten) led wire to wire, scoring on their first possession, a quick 88-yard drive capped by a 45-yard touchdown pass from Lee to De’Mornay Pierson-El, and was never under pressure.
+The Cornhuskers (3-2, 2-0) led wire to wire, scoring on their first possession, a quick 88-yard drive capped by a 45-yard touchdown pass from Lee to De’Mornay Pierson-El, and was never under pressure.

 Pierson-El finished the night with four receptions for 94 yards and one score.
 Stanley Morgan Jr. also had a big night with a career-high eight receptions for 96 yards and a score.